What happens to Bruce, no one could have predicted.

 Bruce did his best to bury the doll, glad to be rid of it.

 "Deeper, bury it deeper," the figure yelled.

 The buzzing in his head stopped and he realized that the trance was broken.
 He turned to the boat and reared back in surprise, almost falling in a heap.
 A beautiful dark haired, deep eyed Creole woman was standing in the back.
 She was garbed in a long gown but there were no rips or sheds in the material.
 On her forehead was a simple black band.
 She smiled at him.

 With that she stepped out of the boat and floated over the water to the shore.
 He watched her until she disappeared from sight.
-Hoping he could find his way out of the swamp he quickly turned the boat around and sped back home feeling a great sense of relief that he had survived whatever this was.
+Hoping he could find his way out of the swamp he quickly turned the boat around and sped back home.
+He felt a great sense of relief that he had survived whatever this was.
 He wasn't sure of the way but soon saw lights in the distance and followed them until he once more reached the dock.
 One thing he knew for sure, he would never go back into the swamp and search for her.

 Monday morning Bruce stood on the pier dressed in casual clothes and waiting for his friend Matt.

 "Hey Bro, what's up?
 You're not working today?"

 "Nope, heading North just as soon as I list the cottage on the market.
 When I get settled, I'll let you know where I am.
 I hope you'll come visit me."